pensjonatus/flash-fiction/blog/lost-soul.md

 ---
-title: 'Lost Soul'
+title: Lost Soul
 date: '2013-07-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was late in the evening, one cold November evening in New York when Timothy